The Biggest Storylines Heading into the Super Bowl

 Atlanta Has the Edge in the Run Game

 LeGarrette Blount ran for 18 touchdowns in 2016, but his role has been limited in the postseason.
-The Patriots don’t have a traditional run game, and it often takes Blount a few carries to get going, which could limit his effectiveness in the Super Bowl.
-For Atlanta, the duo of Tevin Coleman and Devonta Freeman should be able to find some space and make plays in the Super Bowl.
+The Patriots don’t have a traditional run game, and it often takes Blount a few carries to get going, which could limit his effectiveness in the this sport.
+For Atlanta, the duo of Tevin Coleman and Devonta Freeman should be able to find some space.
+Also, make plays in the this sport.

 What to Look For On Defense?

 Look for Atlanta to attempt to put pressure on Brady all day.
 It worked well for Houston.
-And it was the reason why the Giants were able to beat New England in two recent Super Bowl matchups.
-Vic Beasley and Dwight Freeney are going to be tasked with getting to the quarterback quickly.
-New England will be led in the secondary by Malcolm Butler, who would be going to another Pro Bowl if it didn’t conflict with the Super Bowl.
-In addition, Chris Long and Kyle Van Noy lead a linebacker group that have the speed and motor to make plays all over the field.
+And it was the reason why the Giants were able to beat New England in two recent American football matchups.
+Vic Beasley and Dwight Freeney going to be tasked with getting to the quarterback quickly.
+New England will be led in the secondary by Malcolm Butler, who would be going to another Pro Bowl if it didn’t conflict with this.
+In addition, Chris Long and Kyle Van Noy lead a linebacker group.
+This group have the speed and motor to make plays all over the field.

-Furthermore, this Super Bowl has the potential to be one of the best in a long time.
+Furthermore, this has the potential to be one of the best in a long time.
 While many observers see the Falcons playing the role of the Rams from 2001, the Falcons are better than that.
-They have a balanced offense, solid defense and a coaching staff that will take advantage of their opportunities to make plays.
+They have a balanced offense, solid defense.
+And a coaching staff that will take advantage of their opportunities to make plays.